What Titre Foncier Means in Marrakech for Foreign Buyers

 It is the document issued by the Conservation Foncière, which is Morocco’s national land registry authority, and it serves as the definitive legal proof of property ownership in the country.

-When a property has a Titre Foncier, the ownership recorded in that document is guaranteed and protected by the Moroccan state.
+When a property has a Titre Foncier, the ownership recorded in that document is backed and protected by the Moroccan state.

 For a foreign buyer in Marrakech, the Titre Foncier is the single most important document in any property transaction.